 Next to the ADAT connectors is a pair of connectors labeled S/PDIF, IN and OUT.
-These S/PDIF connectors are used to transmit digital data among digital audio devices via an electrical signal.
+These connectors are used to transmit digital audio data via an electrical signal.
 S/PDIF data can use the full 24-bit sample width used internally on Gina24.

 When connecting devices to the S/PDIF jacks on Gina24, the use of standard analog RCA audio cables is not recommended.
-For reliable S/PDIF operation, 75ohm coaxial (RG59) video cables are recommended.
+For reliable S/PDIF operation, 750hm coaxial (RG59) video cables are recommended.